rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-configuration.md

 **`path=/path/to/python`**

-Indicates where to find python binary in case open stage control doesn't (`Error: spawn python3 ENOENT`)
+Indicates where to find python binary in case open stage control doesn't (`Error: spawn python3 ENOENT`).

 **`device_name:virtual`** (*Linux / Mac only*): creates a virtual midi device with one input port and one output port